zeljkofilipin/filipin.eu/index.md

 ---
 ![Filipin.eu logo](assets/filipin.png)

 Hi.
 I'm Željko Filipin.
 I am a software engineer in test.
 I work as a contractor at the [Wikimedia Foundation](https://wikimediafoundation.org/).
-For more information take a look at my [LinkedIn](https://www.linkedin.com/in/zeljkofilipin) profile.

 # PGP